-Final Note:
+Final Note: re of a bariatric surgeo

 You require the care of a bariatric surgeon not just before, during and after your surgery, but for life.
 Follow-up is critical to your health and success, so never miss any of your appointments or lab tests!